Snail Mail No More

 Snail Mail No More is a book published in 2000 by Paula Danziger and Ann M. Martin.
 It is the sequel to P.S.
 Longer Letter Later and is about the relationship between two long-distance friends, Elizabeth and Tara.
+Like the previous book in the series, Snail Mail No More was written by the authors through responses to each other's emails.

 Plot

 After a year of snail mail following, long-distance friends Elizabeth Richardson and Tara*Starr Lane are ready for the more immediate gratification of e-mail.
 Because the emails take so little time to send, the two have an even closer relationship.
-Now in eighth grade, the girls send emails to each other about their fast-changing lives.
+Now in eighth grade, the girls exchange emails about their fast-changing lives.

-Tara* Starr is getting used to having a baby sister, Scarlett, in the house, who was born prematurely and becomes a source of worry to the family, and how a social studies project ruined her relationship with her boyfriend Bart.
-Meanwhile, Elizabeth's father has returned, to the disappointment of Elizabeth's entire family.
-However, the family is deeply affected when Elizabeth's father is caught in a fatal car crash.
+Tara*Starr is getting used to having a baby sister, Scarlett, who was born prematurely and becomes a source of worry to the family, and [missing description here] how a social studies project ruined her relationship with her boyfriend Bart.

+Meanwhile, Elizabeth's father has returned, to the disappointment of Elizabeth's family.
+However, the family is deeply affected when Elizabeth's father is killed in a car crash.
 Elizabeth comes to realize that a chapter of her life has closed, but another is still beginning.
 In the process, the girls' friendship improves, despite their distance.

+Reception

+Mary Harris Russell of the Chicago Tribune praised the book's handling of societal issues within the story, stating "the mixture of frothy and heavy topics will be attractive to young readers who couldn't bear either all crisis or all party talk".
+The Daily Telegraph noted the book was "very American in attitude...but enough of a story to keep the interest up."